Aditya-professional-life/Gradient-Desent/README.md

 ## Acknowledgments

-- This implementation is inspired by educational resources on neural networks and PyTorch.
+- This implementation is inspired by educational resources on neural networks and TensorFlow.

 ---